getreu/tp-note/docs/source/tpnote--manpage.md

 There is no restriction about the markup language being used in the note's text body.
-However, the default templates assume Markdown and the file extension '`.txt`'.
+However, the default templates assume Markdown and the file extension '`.md`'.
 Both can be changed easily by adapting Tp-Note's configuration file.
 Besides the requirements concerning its header, a valid Tp-Note file must have a filename extension that is listed in one of the configuration file variables:
 '`[filename] extension_*`'.
 The latter also determine which internal markup